Formality of Sphere Bundles

-For a fibration of simply connected spaces of finite type, if the fiber is elliptic, formal, and satisfies the Halperin conjecture, then the base is formal if and only if the total space is formal.
-This condition is satisfied by bundles with even-dimensional sphere fibers.
+For a fibration of simply connected spaces of finite type, if the fiber $F$ is formal, rationally elliptic (i.e. both $\pi_*(F)\otimes\mathbb{Q}$ and $H^*(F,\mathbb{Q})$ are finite dimensional), and also satisfies the Halperin conjecture (i.e. that for any fibration $F\to E\to B$ with the base $B$ being simply connected, the induced morphism $H^*(E,\mathbb{Q})\to H^*(F,\mathbb{Q})$ is surjective), then the base is formal if and only if the total space is formal.
+This condition holds for bundles with even-dimensional sphere fibers.

+Both Lupton's and Amann-Kapovitch's proof rely on the fact that when the fiber satisfies the Halperin conjecture, the cohomology ring of the total space can be expressed as a tensor product of the cohomologies of the base and that of the fiber.
+Since the fiber being an odd dimensional sphere does not satisfy this condition, the cohomology of the total space becomes more intricate.
+Actually, there are simple examples of a non-formal bundle over a formal manifold with the fiber being an odd-dimensional sphere.
+Such is the case of an orientable circle bundle over a torus with a non-trivial Euler class.